-The Impact Of Life Estates On Property Taxes
+The Impact of Life Estates on Property Taxes

 Author’s Note: While these articles are not meant to contain legal advice, the author acknowledges the assistance of Diane Dillon, Esq.

 A life estate vests the beneficial use of property in a person for their lifetime.
-The person who holds the life estate is called the life tenant.
+The person who holds the life estate is the life tenant.
 The life tenant may have the right to occupy a residential property and/or the right to income from property that is rented or leased to others.
 Unless specially restricted, a life estate can be sold, leased or mortgaged.
 Because beneficial use of the property accompanies a life estate, the creation, transfer or termination of a life estate is a change of ownership under Proposition 13.
-Under certain circumstances that change of ownership can lead to a reappraisal of the property and the establishment of a new base year value.
+Under certain circumstances, that change of ownership can lead to a reassessment of the property and the establishment of a new base year value.
 The persons who get the property at the termination of the life estate are either the remainder holders (if other than the original grantor of the life estate) or the reversion holders if the property comes back to the person(s) who granted the life estate.

 A retained life estate can have different consequences.
-The owners of a home and workshop occupying 1 acre of a 15 acre vineyard parcel decide that they can no longer manage the vineyard or afford to replant it.
+The owners of a home and workshop occupying 1 acre of a 15-acre vineyard parcel decide that they can no longer manage the vineyard or afford to replant it.
 They sell the parcel to strangers and retain a life estate only in the residence and the workshop.
-Because the balance of the property was transferred free of a life estate, i.e. the full beneficial use of the vineyard transferred to the new buyer, this office would reappraise the 14 acres of vineyard land and the vines and non-living improvements.
-The original owners would retain their base year value on the home and workshop, and reappraisal for change of ownership of that acre and improvements would not take place until the death that terminates the life estate.
+Because the balance of the property was transferred free of a life estate, i.e. the full beneficial use of the vineyard transferred to the new buyer, this office would reassess the 14 acres of vineyard land and the vines and non-living improvements.
+The original owners would retain their base year value on the home and workshop, and reassessment for change of ownership of that acre and improvements would not take place until the death that terminates the life estate.

 Life estates are useful in estate planning.
-However, granting or retaining a life estate may have gift, estate, income tax and other consequences beyond the scope of this column.
+However, granting or retaining a life estate may have gift, estate, income tax and other consequences beyond the scope of this article.
 Anyone considering retaining or granting a life estate should consult an attorney and financial advisor before proceeding.